hlelo101/ste2/README.md

 ./decode -f "$(cat encoded.txt)" decodedHi chmod +x decodedHi
 ```
-# How does it works?
+# How does it work?
-If you know how base64 works, then you'll see some similarities between how both encoders works; in fact, I just learned how base64 worked and then wanted to create my own encoder, so I basically created it using what I knew from base64.
+If you know how base64 work, then you'll see some similarities between how both encoders work; in fact, I just learned how base64 worked and then wanted to create my own encoder, so I basically created it using what I knew from base64.

 Let's say you have a string, for example: `Hi!`.\
 Now, convert it to binary: `01001000 01101001 00100001`.\